plewis/plewis.github.io/phylogenetics/papers.md

 Swofford, D. L., Waddell, P. J., Huelsenbeck, J. P., Foster, P. G., Lewis, P. O., and Rogers, J. S. 2001.
 Bias in Phylogenetic Estimation and Its Relevance to the Choice between Parsimony and Likelihood Methods.
 Systematic Biology, 50(4), 525–539.

-Thorne, J. L., H. Kishino, and I. S. Painter.
-1998.
-Estimating the rate of evolution of the rate of molecular evolution.
-Molecular Biology and Evolution 15: 1647-1657.
-(Correlated relaxed clocks)

 Tuffley, C., and M. Steel.
 1997.
 Links between maximum likelihood and maximum parsimony under a simple model of substitution.
 Bulletin of Mathematical Biology 59:581-607

 Tuffley C, Steel M. 1998.
 Modeling the covarion hypothesis of nucleotide substitution.
 Math Biosci.
 147:63–91. (covarion model)